President - 3/17- 3/19

 Aaron Pan was born in San Francisco, CA, and grew up in Amarillo, TX.
 Aaron is the Executive Director of the Don Harrington Discovery Center.
 Prior to his directorship, Aaron was the Curator of Science at the Fort Worth Museum of Science.
 He is also currently a research associate at the Botanical Research Institute of Texas, board member and Secretary of Cal Farley’s – Boys Ranch, and chairman of the Convention and Tourism Committee for the Amarillo Chamber of Commerce.
 Dr. Pan’s research interests includes the evolutionary history, floristics, and paleoecology of African Cenozoic tropical moist and wet forest ecosystems, velvet ants (Mutillidae) of the High Plains, and the flora and lepidopteran fauna of the Southern Rockies.

 Connie McAllister joins the Moody as Director of Marketing and Communications and will oversee all external and internal communications, from media relations and marketing to social media engagement.
-Previously she was at the Contemporary Arts Museum Houston since 2012.
-As the Director of Community Engagement since 2012.
-In this role, she oversaw the public face of the Museum, which includes education, public programs, visitor services, retail operations, public relations, and marketing.
-She joined CAMH as the Marketing Manager in 2008.
-Previously, McAllister held positions at Artpace, an internationally recognized artist residency program in San Antonio, TX.
-She received her BBA in Marketing from The University of Texas at Austin and was recently appointed Councilor-at-Large to the Texas Associations of Museums.
+Previously she was at the Contemporary Arts Museum Houston (CAMH), where she served as the Director of Community Engagement since 2012.
+In this role, she oversaw the public face of the Museum, including areas of education, public programs, visitor services, retail operations, public relations, and marketing.
+She originally joined CAMH as the Marketing Manager in 2008.
+McAllister has also held positions at Artpace, an internationally recognized artist residency program in San Antonio, TX.
+She received her Bachelor of Business Administration in Marketing from The University of Texas at Austin and was recently appointed Councilor-at-Large to the Texas Associations of Museums.

 Sarah Beth Wilson, Curator of Exhbitions and Collections